English-591 · Topics in Pedagogy

 Why This Assignment?

 This assignment is an act of critical excavation and deep listening.
 You will analyze how racism operates through educational structures, discourses, and practices—and how anti-racist pedagogies emerge to confront, refuse, and transform them.
-Building on your project proposal, you will now examine 2–3 pedagogical artifacts or practices alongside the racist trends they respond to, illuminating the dynamic relationship between oppression and resistance.
-Your task is to understand what makes a pedagogy anti-racist—not as a fixed formula but as a living, context-specific, intersectional practice forged in struggle against specific forms of harm.
-This analysis directly prepares you for your final project, where you will move from analysis to creation.
+Building on your project proposal, you will now examine 2–3 pedagogical artifacts or practices alongside the racist trends they respond to.
+This analysis directly prepares you for your final project.

 What You’ll Do